-The Manual Pitch Correction effect is one of two Time and Pitch effects that are available only from the Effects menu.
+The Manual Pitch Correction effect is one of three Time and Pitch effects that are available only from the Effects menu.

-- 1 If Audition is open, close it without saving to start fresh.
-Open the program, choose File > Open, navigate to the Lesson04 folder, and open the file Drum+Bass+Arp110.wav. - 2 Choose Effects > Time and Pitch > Manual Pitch Correction.
-The Waveform Editor changes to Spectral view, and the Manual Pitch Correction dialog box appears.
-Play the file as a reference. - 3 The HUD has an additional control for pitch along with the standard volume control.
+- 1 Choose File > Open, navigate to the Lesson04 folder, and open the file Drum+Bass+Arp110.wav. - 2 Choose Effects > Time and Pitch > Manual Pitch Correction.
+The Waveform Editor changes to a spectral view, and the Manual Pitch Correction dialog box appears.
+Play the file as a reference.

+- 3 The HUD now has an additional control for pitch along with the standard volume control.
 Click on this control and drag down to lower pitch; drag up to raise pitch.
-For now, drag down to -200 cents (2 semitones).
-A yellow line superimposed on the Waveform overview shows the amount of pitch change. - 4 Click Play to hear the sound transposed down to a lower pitch. - 5 Drag the HUD so it's not on top of the yellow line.
+For now, drag down to -200 cents (2 semi-tones).
+A vellow line superimposed on the Waveform overview shows the amount of pitch change. - 4 Click Play to hear the sound transposed down to a lower pitch. - 5 Drag the HUD so it's not on top of the yellow line.
 Click on the yellow line to create a node, which you can drag up or down to further change pitch.
-As with other Audition envelopes, you can insert multiple nodes and make complex curves, as well as round them off by selecting the Spline curves check box.
+As with other Audition envelopes, you can insert multiple nodes and make complex curves, as well as round them off by selecting the Spline Curves check box.